When I was a young naval officer my parents gave me A Sailor’s Reader, copyrighted 1943,

 Second, there will be things in my book that offend you, that

-incorrect.
-In other words, you are going to come face-to-face with real
+other words, you are going to come face-to-face with real apostasy.
+That means

-accumulated over centuries really have made the word of God of none effect in your
+centuries really have made the word of God of none effect in your life.

 Scriptures as you study your way through The